srivastavaapurb/Zomato-Nuggets-Task/README.md

 - Handles various types of queries such as:
   - "Which restaurant offers vegan options?"
   - "Compare desserts at Restaurant A vs B."
-  - "Does ABC have gluten-free appetizers?"
+  - "Price of a dish ABC at restaurant XYZ"

+## Instructions To Run

 ### Step 1: Clone the repository
 ```bash